-It is not necessary to create a workflow - you can use mobile forms that are not linked to a workflow for the data collection.
-Create workflow(s) only if your business logic requires that.
+It is not necessary to create a workflow - you can use stand alone mobile forms that are not linked to a workflow for the data collection.
+You should create workflow(s) only if your business logic requires it.

-If your business operations include processes that can span many days, and require multiple employees to perform actions on the different production steps, then creating and using workflows will be very beneficial.
-Workflow will allow you to structure the process, divide it into steps, specify what should be done and what data need to be collected / forms filled out on each step.
+If your business operations include processes that can span many days and participation of the multiple employees then creating and using workflows will be very beneficial.
+Workflow will allow you to structure the process, divide it into steps, specify what should be done and attach mobile forms to the specific workflow steps.
 All participating employees and administrators will have live access to the current project status, progress, know what was done and what needs to be done next.
 There won't be any guesswork, delays or incorrect actions.

-As a rule of thumb, use stand alone forms for everything that is usually done in one setting by a single employee.
-Use workflows for the complex processes that span multiple days and involve more than one employee.
+As a rule of thumb, use stand alone mobile forms for everything that is usually done in one setting by a single employee.
+Use workflows with the multiple mobile forms linked together for the complex business processes that span multiple days and involve more than one employee.

-Yes, it is beneficial to create a workflow to organize and preserve project-related documentation.
-Divide project into steps, and link mobile form(s) to each step on which you need to collect data.
-This way you will be able to easily retrieve the entire documentation chain in the proper order for any past project.
+Yes, it is beneficial to create a workflow to organize and preserve a project-related documentation.
+Divide project into steps, and link relevant business mobile form(s) to each workflow step.
+This way you will be able to easily retrieve the entire documentation chain in the proper order for all past projects.

-QR Inventory allows you to define what information employees should collect during inventory transactions.
-In order to link inventory transactions to the workflow, simply add project number and workflow step to the required information that needs to be recorded during inventory transaction.
+QR Inventory software allows you to define what information employees should collect during the inventory transactions.
+In order to link inventory transactions to the workflow, simply add project number and workflow step to the required information that needs to be recorded during the inventory transaction.

 It depends on what degree of traceability you need, and what your business process is.